|

 She, who just got back from the clinic, wears a brave mix of devastation and relief that masks mountains of guilt that will remain buried inside forever.
 It is her choice, every woman’s choice, to shoulder the burden as we chastise the decision with our piercing daggers of absolute truth.

-He doesn’t see the moon.
-Hasn’t seen it for months.
-He is buried deep in his thoughts as the train heads into the station, under the powerful glow.
+He doesn’t see the sun or moon.
+Hasn’t for months or longer.
+He is buried deep in his thoughts as the train heads into the station.
 The people around him begin to jockey for position nearest the exits so that they can be the first ones off.
 But he is content in waiting (or is no longer aware of the race).

 “The years that are gone seem like dreams—if one might go on sleeping and dreaming—but to wake up and find—oh! well! perhaps it is better to wake up after all, even to suffer, rather than to remain a dupe to illusions all one’s life.”

-The shades of gray are as much a relief as they are a conundrum.
-Answers give way to deeper mysteries.
-Although we believe that we can know what is going on inside their diseased minds, we will never cross the threshold into their worlds.
-We will never know the weight of their fall from grace or feel the finger trembling on the trigger.
-We will never see the dead face staring back at us in the medicine cabinet mirror.
-The portal to true understanding remains plugged and so, in turn, we shift our perfect gaze to the cool comfort of judgment.
-They took the easy way out.
-We attach a tidy diagnosis to our bewilderment.
-They are cowards.
+The deepening shades of gray are as much a relief as they are a fresh conundrum.
+New insights give way to greater mysteries.
+Although we believe that we can try and understand what is or was going on inside their decaying minds, we can never cross the threshold completely.
+We will never feel the full weight of their fall from grace or feel their fingers trembling on the trigger.
+We mercifully will never see that dead face staring back in the medicine cabinet mirror.
+Any insights toward true understanding remain painfully out of reach.
+In turn, we shift our perfect gaze to the cool comfort of judgment so as to attach a tidy diagnosis in place of our bewilderment.
+They were sick and cowardly and took the easy way out.

 I knew of one of these cowards.
 He was more courageous than I could ever be.
-Facing death alone, he was afraid as you and me.
+Facing death alone, he was surely as afraid as you and me.
 We had to wait a week before the funeral arrangements could be made so that his body could thaw completely.
-It had been iced over, hardening in the minutes and days that it laid alone in the back seat under a blanket—a blanket that was not used for warmth but so that the brutal discovery would not be made by me or you but by authorities equipped to handle such horror.
+It had been iced over, hardening in the long hours of the bitter cold winter days and nights that it laid alone in the back seat under a blanket—a blanket that had not been used for warmth but instead placed carefully by him in advance so that the brutal discovery would not be made by me or you but by authorities equipped to handle such horror.

-If only we could tap into their pool of cowardice so that we are granted the courage to stop being afraid as we face another tomorrow without their precious smiles.
+If only we could tap into their pool of cowardice so that we may be afforded the courage to stop being afraid as we face another tomorrow without their precious smiles.
 So that we may no longer fear the twitch of a memory.
 So that we may be only thankful and nothing else to have been a part of it at all.